Citronics/debos-lemon/README.md

 ## Flashing pre built images

-Go to releases, select one and download either `sparse-debian-fp2.img` or `sparse-ubuntu-fp2.img` and flash it with fastboot as explained above.
+Go to releases on this github page, select one, download either `sparse-debian-fp2.img` or `sparse-ubuntu-fp2.img` and flash it with fastboot as explained above.

 ## Connecting to your fp2 via usb

-A static IP is assigned to the `usb0` so you can just plug your fp2 to your host via usb and use:
+A static IP is assigned to the `usb0` interface with a dhcp server on the phone so you can just plug your fp2 to your host via usb and use:
 ```
 ssh root@10.0.42.1
 # password is root